Yanshuprii/Python_Fundamentals_Assignment/README.md

 - Testing of various processes
 - Rechecking by running the program
 - Error fixing
-#note: There are many errors which i could not recognise on my own.Hoping for a feedback on that
+# Note: There are many errors which i could not recognise on my own.Hoping for a feedback on that

 #The application is designed using a modular structure with separate files for managing tasks, utilities, and user interactions